 Our loved ones could be gone in an instant.
 Our health is fleeting.
 Our jobs, our friends, our material blessings don’t last.
-There are no guarantees in this life.
+There are no guarantees in life.
 As the Bible says at James 4:14, “You are a mist that appears for a little while and then vanishes.” — New International Version.

 Every day, people disappear in the stream of time like tears in rain.
-Then any future happiness falls into the mighty hands of God.
+Then any future happiness falls into the hands of God.
 For that hope alone, I am forever thankful.
 But there is so much to be thankful for.
 For example, I am thankful that I had my parents for as long as I did.
 Now I am thankful for the memories.

 I love my wife so much.
 We try to tell each other every day.
 I am grateful that she accepts me for who I am and the person I want to be.
 I love my son and his wife.
 It makes me happy to see them laughing and in love.
 I love my job and working with kind, professional people whom I respect and enjoy.
 And where would any of us be without trusting in God to take care of us?